Category Archives: 2019 Films

 Since the date is supposed to be Halloween, this is fitting, though too few other seasonal reminders ever exist so that the viewer soon forgets it is Halloween at all.

-Attempts at making the characters look the part are feeble and result in modern actors clad in 1960s wear, reducing the authenticity.
+Attempts to make the characters look the part are feeble, resulting in modern actors clad in 1960s attire, which reduces authenticity.

 Mentions of the Vietnam War, while politically left-leaning, are only added for story purposes, feeling staged.

-Once and for all, a note to filmmakers- making a character wear glasses to appear intelligent is a gimmick done to death and does not work anymore!
+Once and for all, a note to filmmakers: making a character wear glasses to appear intelligent is a gimmick done to death and no longer works.

-Actor Zoe Margaret Colletti is fine in the central role of Stella and does her best delivering the material she is given, but the realism is not there, performing an overwrought quality.
-The character feels more like a Nancy Drew type than anything deeper.
+Actor Zoe Margaret Colletti is fine in the central role of Stella and does her best with the material she is given.

-Stella manages to channel Sarah, as an adult and convinces her to stop writing and cease the terror with a weak female empowerment message.
-Events are so far-fetched and storyline dictated that it eliminates any character development from the film.
+Stella manages to channel Sarah, as an adult, and convinces her to stop writing and cease the terror with a weak message of female empowerment.
+The events are so far-fetched, and the storyline is dictated that it eliminates any character development from the film.

-Scary Stories to Tell in the Dark (2019) has difficulty deciding which target audience to focus on.
+Scary Stories to Tell in the Dark (2019) struggles to determine its target audience.
 Is it young adults or an older audience seeking a Halloween-themed scare?

 The Two Popes-2019